 For fostering my inner child during the holidays, I make a point to make the holidays special even on years when I can’t make it home.
 For example, I am a huge fan of holiday light tours as well as spending time with people who make me laugh.
 And it is a perfect time of year to cultivate an attitude of gratitude by expressing appreciation to those who deserve it.

 The one primary strategy I use for fostering the inner child and maintaining health and fitness simultaneously is to make fitness fun.
 At Levitation Nation, we pride ourselves on our "fitness is fun" motto and our fun classes and we absolutely welcome you to join us.
 If you are not local or can't make it to a class, there are many other opportunities for fun fitness activities (even in Montana in the winter)!
 You can hit the ski slopes or sledding hill, dance in your living room, or give my 12 days of Christmas Themed HIIT workout (included below) a whirl.
 The HIIT workout can be done anywhere, anytime, since no equipment is needed.

 In short, I recognize that your practice for maintaining health and nurturing your inner child may not look exactly like mine.
 Likewise, you may struggle with entirely different obstacles.
 Therefore, the best suggestion I can give you is to be proactive in identifying your own hurdles and how you will overcome them when you encounter them.
 I believe in you.
 Happy Holidays.

 Authored by Mindy Cochran.
 Mindy is a columnist for "Montana Woman Magazine."
-Her column "The Real Levitation Experience" shares expertise for elevating health & wellness that she has acquired through her certifications as a personal trainer and life coach.
+Her column "The Real Levitation Experience" shares expertise for elevating health & wellness that she has acquired through her certifications as a personal trainer, nutrition coach, and life coach.
 Mindy is also founder of Kalispell’s Levitation Nation Aerial Studio, where the catch phrase “fitness is fun” is embodied alongside a culture of movement & women empowerment.
 For more about Mindy, please visit: https://www.levitationnation.org/mindy.